allets/ProguardStripsLog/docs/AndroidR8ProguardStripsLogVerifications.md

 There are more useful features to work more efficiently.
 For example, it can decompile Dex to Java.
 However, it does too much code restructuring to result in fidelity loss.
-The following is a example of string concatenation.
+The following is an example of string concatenation.

 ```
 // expected result